Please Select a Location

-If the shipment’s value is less than or equal to TWD 2,000, no duty, tax and fee are applied.
-However, if the shipment’s value is more than TWD 2,000, the consignee must provide a POA, pay duty, tax and fee prior to clearance.
+If the shipment’s value is less than or equal to NT$2,000, no duty, tax and fee are applied.
+However, if the shipment’s value is more than NT$2,000, the consignee must provide a POA, pay duty, tax and fee prior to clearance.
 Additionally, provide the consignee's GUI (Government Unified Invoices) number to expedite clearance.
 Expect an additional delay of 0-24 hours.

-If the shipment’s value is more than TWD 50,000, the consignee must provide a POA, pay duty, tax and fee prior to clearance.
+According to Taiwan’s customs regulations, if the shipment’s value is more than NT$50,000, the consignee must provide a POA, pay duty, tax and fee prior to clearance.
 Provide the consignee's GUI number to expedite clearance.
 Do expect an additional delay of 0-48 hours.

 The quarantine requirements for WPM (wood packaging material) used in imported commodities has become effective from 1st Jan 2009.
 Hence, shipments containing wood packaging material must either be heat treated or fumigated in accordance to ISPM 15 guidelines and also be marked with an approved (IPPC) stamp certifying treatment.

-Taiwan customs have also started to validate the consignee name, address and shipment description starting from the 16th of May 2020.
-Incomplete consignee name, address, contact number or vague description will cause clearance delays.
-Vague shipment descriptions such as sample, parts, accessories, cloth, apparel, clothing, shoes, footwear, garment, cosmetic, bag are not acceptable.
+Taiwan customs have also started to validate the consignee name, address and shipment description since the 16th of May 2020.
+An incomplete consignee name, address, contact number or vague description will cause clearance delays and prevent your parcel from being sent from Singapore to Taiwan.
+Vague shipment descriptions such as samples, parts, accessories, cloth, apparel, shoes, footwear, garments, cosmetics, and bags are unacceptable.

-The best thing about using DHL Express is that you don’t have to worry about any delays or shipment hold-up at customs clearance.
+The best thing about using DHL Express is that you don’t have to worry about any shipping delays or shipment hold-ups at customs clearance.
 Our in-house customs service team is proficient in handling all the customs requirements on your behalf.

 Additionally, DHL Express also provides:

-- Real-time updates about shipment’s clearance statuses to customers
+Real-time updates about shipment clearance statuses to customers